sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/parquet.rst

 Save Parquet
 ----------------------------------------
+This node saves the incoming dataset as Parquet File.

 Below is a sample workflow which contains the Save Parquet processor in Fire Insights.
 It demonstrates the usage of the Save Parquet node to save incoming dataset in Parquet format.